We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many creams and lotions are marketed with claims about making stretch marks less noticeable.
 Some people also use home remedies to reduce the appearance of these marks.
 Popular remedies include herbal products, self-tanner, and hyaluronic acid.

-Stretch marks, which the medical community calls striae distensae, are common and may affect up to 88 percent of people.
+Stretch marks, which the medical community calls striae distensae, are common and may affect up to

 Puberty, pregnancy, and other periods of pronounced growth are the most common causes of stretch marks.
 The marks tend to lighten over time.
 They may eventually seem to disappear, or they may be permanently visible.